burespe1/semantic-dictionary/drafts/DR_EU_2024-490/trip-plan-computation_site-assistance.md

 source: DR_EU_2024-490
 subcategory:
   - Trip plan computation
+  - for scheduled transport and transport on demand where relevant
 ---

 >Assistance services can be proposed prior to the travel (in case of normal conditions of operation), during the travel (in case of an incident), and/or after the travel.
 Some services - e.g. those for a customer travelling with physical or digital impairment, or compensations in case of delay - are made mandatory by several modal - and even multimodal - European legislation.